 Perhaps you have a very clear idea of what you want to bring to counselling, where you are struggling with a specific issue or problem that you want to better understand and work through.
 Or maybe you just feel lost, stuck, unhappy or confused and want to make sense of what's going.
-Talking to a professional counsellor means sharing your concerns in a safe and confidential relationship with someone who will listen deeply, won't judge and who can facilitate you to work through difficult issues and support you in making the changes you would like to make in order to live the life you want.
+Talking to a professional counsellor means sharing your concerns in a safe and confidential relationship with someone who will listen, won't judge and who can facilitate you to work through difficult issues and support you in making the changes you would like to make in order to live the life you want.

 About How I Work

 My style of working is collaborative, down-to-earth and responsive to you as an individual.
 During sessions together, I can help you to explore what’s happening for you, examine how you are feeling and help you gain insight into the relationship between your experiences and the way you feel, think and behave.
 I believe that by developing a deeper awareness of ourselves and our experiences, we can uncover new ways of understanding old problems and create greater opportunities for fulfilment and change.